History of Mathematics and Science: Colleagues and Friends

 for the History of Arabic-Islamic Science (Frankfurt)

-- David King's bibliography on Islamic astronomy in the ninth and tenth centuries
+David King's website (includes list of astrolabes and bibliography on Arabic astronomy in the ninth and tenth centuries

 journal in history of exact sciences before A.D.
 1600.